spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-return-management-feature-overview.md

 *Marketplace Return Management* feature lets you create and manage returns for a merchant order in a Spryker Marketplace Demo Shop.

 Once an order has been shipped, the registered buyer or a Back Office user can initiate a return of the whole marketplace order or its individual items.
-For details on what items can be returned, see [Returnable items and a return policy](/docs/scos/user/features/{{page.version}}/return-management-feature-overview/return-management-feature-overview.html#returnable-items-and-a-return-policy).
-For details on how a Back Office user can create returns, see [Managing marketplace orders](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/orders/managing-marketplace-orders.html).
+For information about what items can be returned, see [Returnable items and a return policy](/docs/scos/user/features/{{page.version}}/return-management-feature-overview/return-management-feature-overview.html#returnable-items-and-a-return-policy).
+For information about how a Back Office user can create returns, see [Managing marketplace orders](/docs/marketplace/user/back-office-user-guides/{{page.version}}/marketplace/orders/managing-marketplace-orders.html).

 {% info_block warningBox "Note" %}